hasenbanck/toa/SPECIFICATION.md

 ### 11.1 Block Trailers: The Key Innovation

-**Criticism**: Adding 72 bytes per block seems excessive when other formats use minimal or no per-block metadata.
+**Criticism**: Adding 64 bytes per block seems excessive when other formats use minimal or no per-block metadata.

 **Response**: The block trailer design represents a fundamental shift in compression format philosophy, providing capabilities that justify the overhead:

 **Transformative Benefits**:

-1. **O(n) Append Operations**: Traditional formats require O(m) operations where m is file size.
-With chaining values, appending becomes O(n) where n is block count.
-For large archives, this changes append from impractical to instant.
+1. **Efficient Append Operations**: When the last block is full, appending is O(n) where n is block count.
+Even when the last block requires recompression, only one block needs processing rather than the entire file.

 2. **True Parallel Hashing**: BLAKE3's tree structure was designed for parallelism, but most formats can't exploit it.
    Our block trailers enable linear speedup with core count for both compression and decompression.